SAP-archive/teched2021-INT160/README.md

 - [Exercise 2.4 - Run RPA Challenge with error and Project Pane](exercises/exercise2#exercise-24-Run-RPA-Challenge-with-error-and-Project-Pane)
     - [Exercise 2.4 PDF document](exercises/exercise2/2.4%20-%20Run%20RPA%20Challenge%20with%20error%20and%20Project%20Pane.pdf)
     - Duration: 10 minutes
-    - In this exercise you will create a Run RPA Challenge automation that will have an error during runtime.
+    - In this [exercise](exercises/exercise2/2.4%20-%20Run%20RPA%20Challenge%20with%20error%20and%20Project%20Pane.pdf), you will create a Run RPA Challenge automation that will have an error during runtime.
 You will use a wrong file path to trigger an error.

 ![RPA Challenge](RpaChallenge-with-error.png)